Jankwi/ITENG/first model/README.md

 # The first model (C++)

-Here it is - the first Neural Network I've ever built I wrote it in high school in the language which I knew the best -  ```C++``` The code is an iteratively improved mess, and should not be treated as a sample of my coding style
+Here it is - the first Neural Network I've ever built
+I wrote it in high school in the language which I knew the best -  ```C++```
+The code is an iteratively improved mess, and should not be treated as a sample of my coding style

-I will not document the code thoroughly, but I will try to give a quick overviwe of how it works
+I will not document the code thoroughly, but I will try to give a quick overview of how it works

 ## Abstract
 The model is a simple neural network, stored as a computational graph using custom ```C++``` structs.
 Everything is implemented from scratch - including the forward and backward pass.